 Fluids, preferably water, are needed to keep the body functioning properly.
 Everyone, regardless of age, is encouraged to increase their fluid intake during the summer months unless otherwise instructed by a physician—especially while spending time outside and while being active.
 Plain water is the best source of hydration, but plenty of other healthy beverages, and even foods, can help increase hydration on hot summer days.

-Medications That Cause Sensitivity to Sunlight
+Medications That Increase Sun Sensitivity

-A few well-known examples include:
+A few well-known examples of bad medication and sun exposure combinations include:

 - St. John’s Wort